T$^\star$: Progressive Block Scaling for Masked Diffusion Language Models Through Trajectory Aware Reinforcement Learning: Abstract

 \section{Abstract}

-We present \sysname, a simple \textsc{TraceRL}-based training curriculum for progressive block-size scaling in masked diffusion language models (MDMs).
-Starting from an AR-initialized small-block MDM, \sysname~transitions smoothly to larger blocks, enabling higher-parallelism decoding with minimal performance degradation on math reasoning benchmarks.
-Moreover, further analysis suggests that \sysname~can converge to an alternative decoding schedule $\hat{\rm S}$ that achieves comparable performance.
+We present \sysname, a simple \textsc{TraceRL}-based curriculum for progressive block-size scaling in masked diffusion language models (MDMs).
+Starting from an AR-initialized small-block MDM, \sysname\ gradually increases the block size while re-optimizing the denoising policy at each stage, enabling higher-parallelism decoding with limited degradation on math reasoning benchmarks.
+Across two SDAR scales and three benchmarks, \sysname\ consistently outperforms direct large-block \textsc{TraceRL} and is substantially more stable during training.
+Our schedule analysis suggests that the learned policy does not simply revert to a strictly left-to-right order; instead, it retains block-size-specific non-monotone updates while improving accuracy.